 Depression and other mental or emotional conditions can qualify as disabilities under the Americans with Disabilities Act (ADA).
-In fact, according to the Equal Employment Opportunity Commission (EEOC), the federal agency that enforces the ADA, depression is the impairment claimed in 6% to 7% of charges of disability discrimination that employees file each year.
+But not all employers understand this.
+According to the Equal Employment Opportunity Commission (EEOC), which enforces the ADA, depression is the impairment claimed in 6-7% of disability discrimination charges filed each year.

 But not all impairments, and not all levels of depression, qualify as disabilities under the ADA.
 The ADA doesn't have a list of conditions that always (or never) count as disabilities.
 Instead, the ADA directs employers and the courts to consider how the condition affects the individual employee.